 - As Michelle Obama said: “When they go low, go high” but do not abandon your rights.
-There are various legal ways to hold someone accountable (to a certain extent of course) or to shut someone up.
+There are various ways to hold someone accountable (to a certain extent of course) or to shut someone up.
 Make sure to collect the evidence and make sure to do it legally.

 - This list will probably grow but until then, take care of yourself and your intellect.